Zhumell Telescopes: On Their Way Out

 Category: Learn

-Zhumell is a relatively small brand owned by Hayneedle, a large eCommerce vendor that was acquired by Walmart’s Jet.com.
-Over the past few years, it has seemed like Hayneedle has been trying to exit the amateur telescope market, which would be the end of Zhumell.
-Whether this will ultimately happen anytime soon is anyone’s guess, but we would certainly miss Zhumell if they did bite the dust.
+Zhumell was a relatively small brand owned by Hayneedle, a large eCommerce vendor that was acquired by Walmart’s Jet.com.
+Over the past few years, it seemed like Hayneedle had been trying to exit the amateur telescope market, which would have been the end of Zhumell.
+As many guessed, it looks like they’ve finally done it—although no official announcement has been made.
+Most of their telescopes are out of stock throughout 2025.
+I certainly miss Zhumell already, especially their tabletop Dobsonians.

-Zhumell’s telescope offerings include their 100mm, 114mm, and 130mm Z-series tabletop Dobsonians, their 8-12” full-sized Z series Dobsonians, a few low-priced, low-quality refracting and reflecting telescopes, and a handful of other items such as a decent laser collimator, a photo tripod, a half-decent 1.25” eyepiece/filter kit, a 2” 2x Barlow, some basic filters, 20×80 and 25×100 binoculars, some smaller roof prism binoculars, and a few junk-quality refracting and Bird-Jones telescopes.
+Zhumell’s telescope offerings included their 100mm, 114mm, and 130mm Z-series tabletop Dobsonians; their 8–12” full-sized Z-series Dobsonians; a few low-priced, low-quality refracting and reflecting telescopes; and a handful of other items such as a decent laser collimator, a photo tripod, a half-decent 1.25” eyepiece/filter kit, a 2” 2x Barlow, some basic filters, 20×80 and 25×100 binoculars, some smaller roof prism binoculars, and a few junk-quality refracting and Bird-Jones telescopes.
 Few other well-known manufacturers have a product line this small, especially ones that cater mainly to beginners like Zhumell.

 Zhumell Telescopes Reviewed By Us

-2 thoughts on “Zhumell Telescopes: Models, Reviews & Ratings”
+2 thoughts on “Zhumell Telescopes: On Their Way Out”

 1. I’m looking at used scopes online and found a Zhumell 114 1000.
 Is this one of the, “few low-priced, low-quality refracting and reflecting telescopes” they made?